Basic Introduction to Multi-Dimensional Science

 If MDOs can collectively produce reasonably reliable data about the energies in, or around physical objects, and people it would be possible to measure them scientifically using physical instruments.
 For example, a microscope could be used to examine in detail certain materials.Reliable MDOs should in theory be able to largely come up with the same data concerning their non-physical psychic structure, and energies not seen by the "normal" naked eye.

 In another example, a person may be able to produce claimed psychic rays from his, or her body.
 This could be accurately measured using some kind of physical object(s) with the help of what MDOs see, and may hear psychically in non-physical dimensions (ie.clairaudience).

 A similiar process to the above could be had in which physical objects do not exist.
 In other words, research, and experimentation in the "other world".Thus, wholly non-physical "measurements" and other "quantifiable" findings could be recorded to a limited extent.

 MDOs may be able to describe energies differently irrespective of whether they are focussed on something physical, or not.
 This suggests that they may see the supersensory "energies" of a physical, or non-physical object(s), or person(s) at different levels of conciousness in different planes, or rather sub-planes.
 Hence, the variations in the appearances of such "energies".
 In other words, they exist as different psi "frequencies" which produce their varying qualities in different "worlds", or states of consciousness.
-Ofcourse, certain key sights (eg."cities", "mountains,"unusual symbolic/psychic geometrical phenomena") in general may distinguish one sub-plane, or plane form another.
+Ofcourse, certain key sights (eg."cities", "mountains,"unusual symbolic/psychic geometrical phenomena") in general may distinguish one sub-plane from another.

 In MDS we are indicating here is that the science of the future may become increasingly more humanized, and less objective in the normal scientific sense.
 By "humanized" we are implying ofcourse that tested "reliable" MDOs, or "special" people would become more, and more a part of the experimental process gradually unlocking something of the secrets of the non-physical universe.
-To what extent, such experiments are repeatable, and indeed, reliable is presently unknown
+To what extent, such experiments are repeatable, and indeed, reliable is presently unknown.

 Materialising, and Dematerialising "Non-Physical" Energies, and Possible Subtle "Psychic" Energies in the Physical World.